MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

 Discussion
 ----------

-By defining the total usefull energy until (and with) iteration number *c* as
+By defining the total usefull total energy consumed by the reconstruciton as

 .. math ::